Amo Kalar (Chair)

 Anxiety is a subject which has personal significance for Satish and he is passionate about making a contribution to Anxiety UK.

 Charlotte became involved with AUK after meeting Carol at College where they were both studying for a counselling qualification.
-After learning of the great work AUK do Charlotte joined the Board in April 2013.
+After learning of the great work of AUK, Charlotte joined the Board in April 2013.

 Charlotte has been a solicitor for 14 years and specialises in safeguarding/child protection.